-What’s covered under your GMC factory warranty, and what’s the best way to protect your investment after it expires?
+Is a GMC extended warranty the best way to protect your vehicle after your factory warranty expires?

-Whether you are looking for a new GMC, thinking of purchasing one used, or currently own a GMC, protecting your investment (and your wallet) should be top of mind.
+Whether you are looking for a new GMC, thinking of purchasing one used, or currently own a GMC, protecting your investment should be top of mind.
+A GMC extended warranty is one way to do so.

-New GMC vehicles come with an industry-standard, no-deductible, bumper-to-bumper warranty that’s in effect for a period of 36 months or 36,000 miles, whichever comes first.
-In addition, GMC offers a limited 5-year or 60,000-mile powertrain warranty, as well as additional limited warranties and services detailed below.
+New GMC vehicles come with an industry-standard, no-deductible, bumper-to-bumper warranty that’s in effect for 3 years or 36,000 miles, whichever comes first.
+In addition, GM offers a limited 5-year/60,000-mile powertrain warranty, as well as additional limited warranties and services detailed below.

 In this article: